martinfreedman/jekyll-now/_posts/2020-12-16-exercism-listscan.mdReadme1.md

 which is Twelve Days (of Xmas) hence the inspiration for this post.

 Note that this has brought forward the launch of this blog so not all features will be ready

+# F# Advent Calendar
+This post is part of the [F# Advnet Calendar](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/).
+Many thanks to Sergy Tihon for including me, his site blog has been a wonderful source to discover all things F# !

 # Challenges and Exercism
 This post will discuss three cumulative song exercises on the F# Track on Exercism: